howeswarderbutcool/howeswarderbutcool/README.md

 	you can reach me here:
   		Dc: rubydafemboy#9047 <-- pls here
-  		E-mail: janikgilzer@gmail.com <-- only here if youre scared of discord/tencent
+  		E-mail: janikgilzer@gmail.com <-- only here if youre scared of discord/tencent (and yes I know Google bad too)